yazi-rs/yazi-rs.github.io/docs/installation.md

 ### Image previews

+Currently, only the following two terminals support displaying images on Windows:

+- WezTerm
-Currently, only WezTerm and Mintty (i.e., Git Bash, which comes with Git for Windows) support images, and [Yazi has adapted them](https://github.com/sxyazi/yazi#image-preview) to work right out of the box!
+- Mintty (Git Bash, which comes with Git for Windows)

+and [Yazi has adapted them](https://github.com/sxyazi/yazi#image-preview) to work right out of the box!
-Windows Terminal does not yet support images though, see https://github.com/microsoft/terminal/issues/5746.

 ## AOSC OS